-The register will continue to be available on the AEMC website.
+261 The register will continue to be available on the AEMC website.

-IMPLEMENTATION OF RULES
+IMPLEMENTATION OF FINAL RULE

-This chapter outlines the approach included in the draft rule to manage its implementation.
+This chapter outlines the approach included in the final rule to manage its implementation.
 The chapter sets out:

-- the implementation arrangements proposed for certain pipelines that will be participating in an access arrangement review process at the time the final rule determination is expected to be published in March 2019 - the implementation arrangements for transmission and distribution pipelines that are currently expected to be lodging proposed access arrangement revisions with the relevant regulator in or after June 2020 - the implementation arrangements set out in the draft rules for non-access arrangement provisions of the NGR that are included in this rule change process such as information provision requirements and the pipeline register.
+- the implementation arrangements proposed for certain pipelines that will be participating in an access arrangement review process at the time, or soon after, this final rule determination is published (March 2019) - the implementation arrangements for transmission and distribution pipelines that are currently expected to be lodging proposed access arrangement revisions with the relevant regulator in or after June 2020 - the implementation arrangements set out in the final rule for non-access arrangement provisions of the NGR that are included in this rule change process such as information provision requirements and the pipeline register.